openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setPrivacyMode(isPrivacyMode: boolean, callback: AsyncCallback&lt;void&gt;): void

 Sets whether this window is in privacy mode.
 This API uses an asynchronous callback to return the result.
-When in privacy mode, the window content cannot be captured or recorded.
+A window in privacy mode cannot be captured or recorded.

 > **NOTE**
 >